 Season your new cookie stamps before using them the first time by brushing them with cooking oil.
 A toothbrush is ideal for this.
 The stamp becomes seasoned after using a few times and seldom needs further treatment.
-Note: Never season your stamps with butter!
-The oil protects the stamp from the butter in your recipes and keeps them from turning rancid while stored.

 The stamp works best if the ball of dough is stamped immediately after rolling it in sugar.
-If a stamp begins to stick, brush off particles of dugh and let stamp rest.
+If a stamp begins to stick, brush off particles of dough and let stamp rest.
 The stamp dries and will stamp well again.

 If your recipe calls for creaming the butter and sugar, be sure not to overcream, as this may introduce excess air into the batter which can cause the imprinted design to “melt away” somewhat during baking.
-High-speed mixers (such as Cuisinart) may cream too fast – try turning it to the slowest speed or else cream by hand.
+High-speed mixers may cream too fast – try turning it to the slowest speed or else cream by hand.

-You may also want to experiment with the type and brand of flour you use, as flours vary by sack and brand and may affect the dough’s texture and ability to hold the stamp designs.
+You may also want to experiment with the type and brand of flour you use, as flours vary by type and brand and may affect the dough’s texture and ability to hold the stamp designs.
 If the design stamps well but disappears when baked, add a little more flour to the dough.
 You may find you prefer to use more flour than is called for in our recipes.
 You may also find that bread flour holds the designs better because it has more gluten.
 You may also add gluten (found in the grocery store) to your recipe to give more body to the dough and hold the design during baking.

 Be sure to use “homogenized” peanut butter rather than the natural types that separate in the jar (the oil rises to the top and it has to be stirred).
-Any name brand like Skippy will do.

 Adjustments in baking time and temperature: